How to unclog sump pump

 How often should I clean my sump pump?

-It's recommended to inspect and clean your sump pump at least once a year to prevent clogs and ensure it's working properly.
+It's a good idea to inspect and clean your sump pump every 6 months to a year to prevent clogs and ensure it's working properly.

 Common causes of sump pump clogs include debris, sediment, and even small rocks or gravel that get pulled into the pump.